John T. D. Keyes

 John T. D. Keyes is a Canadian journalist and the past editor both of Canada's largest circulation magazine, TV Guide, and of the prestigious city magazine Vancouver, which under his editorship won Magazine of the Year in 1993.

-As a staff and freelance writer, his multifaceted assignments have taken him throughout the United States (notably California, where he lived for two years as TV Guides Hollywood Bureau Chief), the UK and Eastern Europe, Latin America and China.
+As a staff and freelance writer, his multifaceted assignments have taken him through the United States (notably California, where he lived for two years as TV Guides Hollywood Bureau Chief), the UK and Eastern Europe, Latin America and China.
 His national magazine work has been featured in Canadian Living, Chatelaine and Homemakers; international publications in which his work has appeared include Marie Claire (UK), Now Magazine (UK) and You (South Africa).
 As a media consultant, his clients have ranged from the BC Government to Emmy Award-winning Canadian filmmakers.
 He is a voting member in good standing of the Vancouver Film Critics Circle.

-Currently, Mr. Keyes continues to write special movie reviews for Telus.com in Canada, and internationally for evalu8.org.